scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 ## Next Steps

 The next step, currently under way, is to connect these definitions to the Tasty file format.
 We plan to do this by rewriting them as [extractors](https://docs.scala-lang.org/tour/extractor-objects.html) that implement each data type in terms of the data structures used by the `dotc` compiler which are then pickled and unpickled in the Tasty file format.
 An interesting alternative would be to write Tasty picklers and unpicklers that work directly with reflect trees.
-The extractor-based approach was alredy pioneered in [ScalaMeta](http://scalameta.org) and [Gestalt](https://github.com/liufengyun/gestalt)

 Then, we need to define and implement semantic operations such as